Holiday Decorating with Nature: DIY Pinecone Spheres

 - hot glue gun & glue

 Collect pinecones of different sizes and set out to dry.
-They are dry when they open up and are not at all cool to the touch.
+If you get fresh pinecones, you can dry them following these instructions.
+They are dry when they open up and are no longer cool to the touch.

 If you plan to hang the spheres, then staple a loop of twine onto the foam before the next step.
 Use a hot glue gun to affix the base of each pinecone to the sphere, starting with the largest pinecones and adding in smaller pinecones to fill in the gaps.